-- 4.3 The PRA expects that firms will undertake appropriate due diligence in relation to outsourced investment activities.
+4.3 The PRA expects that firms will undertake appropriate due diligence in relation to outsourced investment activities.
 A firm's risk function should have the ability to understand and manage the specific risks associated with outsourcing its investment function or parts of its investment function.
-Additionally firms should be confident that any external party has sufficient risk management expertise to comply with this SS. - 4.4 Article 274 of the Solvency II EU Delegated Regulation applies for outsourced investment functions/activities.
+Additionally firms should be confident that any external party has sufficient risk management expertise to comply with this SS.

+4.4 Article 274 of the Commission Delegated Regulation (EU) 2015/35 applies for outsourced investment functions/activities.
 For the purposes of this article, the PRA would normally expect 'investment' to be regarded as a 'critical or important operational' function or activity.
-Consistent with the European Insurance and Occupational Pensions Authority (EIOPA) Guidelines 60 and 63 (System of governance), firms should identify a process to determine which functions and activities are critical or important.36 The PRA would expect to challenge firms to explain their reasoning if as a result of this process they determine that investment functions are not 'critical or important'.
+Firms should identify a process to determine which functions and activities are critical or important.37 The PRA would expect to challenge firms to explain their reasoning if as a result of this process they determine that investment functions are not 'critical or important'.

-5 Exposures to non-traded assets
+5: Exposures to non-traded assets

-- 5.1 This chapter does not apply to firms' investments in assets covering technical provisions (TPs) for linked long-term contracts of insurance, except where the assets are held to cover the additional TPs in respect of policyholder liabilities.
-This includes those for any guarantee of investment performance or other guaranteed benefit provided under those contracts. - 5.2 Investments in non-traded assets can be an appropriate match for insurance liabilities, particularly annuities or Periodic Payment Order liabilities (PPOs), but they can also give rise to additional risks.
-For example, they can be difficult to value in the absence of regular market pricing and to sell in a timely manner, particularly under stressed market conditions. - 5.3 In addition to the factors set out in paragraph 3.14 of this SS, the PRA also expects that, prior to investing in a non-traded asset, when determining any internal investment limit, and as part of ongoing practice, firms will also consider and assess matters including the following: - the appropriateness and robustness of the valuation methodology under a suitable range of operating conditions; - in the case of internally-rated assets, the robustness, capability and maturity of the internal rating framework; - if using an internal model, the ability to justify and reconcile any material differences between how investment risk is assessed for capital purposes and when applying the standards of the PPP; and - the materiality of any embedded optionality, how this may change over time and under stress, and how any change will affect the risk profile of the asset. - 5.4 Non-traded assets will often be more complex than those traded on a regulated exchange and as a result often expose firms to additional risk.
-The PRA expects that for the purpose of identifying the risks arising from these investments (in line with Investments 2.1(1)), firms will take particular https://www.eiopa.europa.eu/content/guidelines-system-governance_en care to consider both the systemic and idiosyncratic risks arising from the features of each investment.
+5.1 This chapter does not apply to firms' investments in assets covering TPs for linked long-term contracts of insurance, except where the assets are held to cover the additional TPs in respect of policyholder liabilities, including those for any guarantee of investment performance or other guaranteed benefit provided under those contracts.

+5.2 Investments in non-traded assets can be an appropriate match for insurance liabilities, particularly annuities or Periodic Payment Order liabilities (PPOs), but they can also give rise to additional risks.
+For example, they can be difficult to value in the absence of regular market pricing and to sell in a timely manner, particularly under stressed market conditions.

+5.3 In addition to the factors set out in paragraph 3.14 of this SS, the PRA also expects that, prior to investing in a non-traded asset, when determining any internal investment limit, and as part of ongoing practice, firms will also consider and assess matters including the following:

+- the appropriateness and robustness of the valuation methodology under a suitable range of operating conditions; - in the case of internally-rated assets, the robustness, capability and maturity of the internal rating framework; - if using an internal model, the ability to justify and reconcile any material differences between how investment risk is assessed for capital purposes and when applying the standards of the PPP; and - the materiality of any embedded optionality, how this may change over time and under stress, and how any change will affect the risk profile of the asset.

+5.4 Non-traded assets will often be more complex than those traded on a regulated exchange and as a result often expose firms to additional risk.
+The PRA expects that for the purpose of identifying the risks arising from these investments (in line with Investments 2.1(1)), firms will take particular care to consider both the systemic and idiosyncratic risks arising from the features of each investment.